Ankitnaudiyal/PythonAtWork/python-tutorials/Getting-Started.md

 The above link is just a quick reference for installation which explains installation in a simpler way through screenshots.
 You could refer to any other resource for installation if you are unable to follow this resource.
 Another common way of installation Python and managing other packages in it is by using Anaconda distribution.
 Anaconda is an open source distribution which consists of Python and multiple python libraries for common data science and machine learning use cases.
 Anaconda is free to use for any personal or academic purpose.
 There is also enterprise version available for commercial use.
 Please refer to the official website of anaconda to get more details on it. https://www.anaconda.com/

+Hello world this is my first push example.